Department of Music, Theatre, and Dance

 THEA 225 – Acting I 3 credit hours

-Exploration of the foundations of acting through creative play, open critiques, and in-class exercises.
-Study may include an introduction to basic Stanislavski acting terminology and techniques, beginning rehearsal techniques, and performance analysis.
+Explores the basics of what it takes to stand in front of a group of people, alone and be prepared to make a point, teach or act.
+The foundation of acting is learned through creative play, open critiques, and in-class exercises.
+Study will include Script Analysis, an introduction to basic Stanislavski acting terminology and techniques, beginning rehearsal techniques, and performance analysis.
 Performance skills will be practiced and enhanced through the preparation of monologues and a short scene.
+This course provides a strong foundation for any public speaking profession as well as for future actors and teachers.

 THEA 226 – Acting II: Developing a Character 3 credit hours